thixd/QuickDrawDoodle/README.md

   - antd button: icon button
 How to execute
 ====
-`npm install` to start install (node modules folder should be deleted before that)and `npm run client:build` to start client side and also `npm run server` to start server side of the root directory of this repository.
+`npm install` to start install (node modules folder should be deleted before that)and `npm start`.
 Then, you can access to this project by https://localhost:3000 <br/>
 Will be deployed soon!